remaro-network/remaro_data/README.md

-# remaro_data
+# REMARO data
-Index of data generated in the REMARO project
+This repo contains an index of data generated in the REMARO project